OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/general/enable-oim-with-https.md

 `<OpsHub Installation Directory>\OpsHub_Resources\jre`
 4. Below are the steps/commands that help the user to create a CSR (which can be provided to CA to get the valid certificate) and will import the certificates (provided by CA).

-* Following are the commands that need to be executed in the given sequence within the Command Prompt on the machine where {{SITENAME}} has been installed:
+* Following are the commands that need to be executed in the given sequence within the Command Prompt on the machine where <code class="expression">space.vars.SITENAME</code> has been installed:
 * Open the command prompt with the administrative privileges and go to the bin directory path of the OpsHub’s JRE:
   ```
   cd <OpsHub Installation Directory>\OpsHub_Resources\jre\bin